SEMICeu/documentation/datamodel.md

 A *vocabulary* is a collection of terms.
 A term consists minimally of a label and definition, and it is identified by a URI.
 The information attached to a term in a vocabulary is expressed with the intent to be applicable within a broad context.

-Guidelines on writing good definitions can be found [here](https://github.com/SEMICeu/OpenGuidelines/blob/main/Principles%20for%20creating%20good%20definitions_v1.00.pdf).
+(For guidelines on good definitions writing, please consult this [link](https://github.com/SEMICeu/OpenGuidelines/blob/main/Principles%20for%20creating%20good%20definitions_v1.00.pdf))

 An *application profile* is the usage of terms within a generic application context.
 The application context imposes additional constraints on the usage of the terms such as cardinality restrictions, ranges, code lists, etc.